puree-catering/puree-catering.github.io/_docs/xero.md

 have setup your Xero integration, you will now see an invoicing section, with "Link to Xero" buttons for each quote.

-1. Click the "Link to Xero" button for quotes you want to send to Xero.
+STEP 1: Click the "Link to Xero" button for quotes you want to send to Xero.

+{% include image.html image='xero_6.png' %}

-1. You can either create a new contact in Xero, or select an existing Xero contact.
-    - The list of Xero contacts is regularly updated with your contacts from Xero.
+STEP 2: You can either create a new contact in Xero, or select an existing Xero contact.
+The list of Xero contacts is regularly updated with your contacts from Xero.

+{% include image.html image='xero_7.png' %}

+{% include image.html image='xero_8.png' %}

-1. Select the date you want the Xero invoice to be due.
+STEP 3: Select the date you want the Xero invoice to be due.
 It will default to the order date plus the configured number of days before the invoice is due.

+{% include image.html image='xero_9.png' %}

-1. Click save, and you will receive a message notifying that the sync was successful, along with a link if you want to immediately view the invoice in Xero.
+STEP 4: Click save, and you will receive a message notifying that the sync was successful, along with a link if you want to immediately view the invoice in Xero.

+{% include image.html image='xero_10.png' %}

 {% include callout.html text="Note that Xero invoices will use your default tax settings based on the Tax Information in the Account Details page.
 For example, if you have configured sales tax 'GST' at 15.0%, that will flow through to the Xero invoice." %}

+{% include image.html image='xero_11.png' %}

 ## Background syncing